 Phase 2: High-Impact Use Case Identification (Week 2-3).
 Based on the assessment, I help you identify the two or three AI use cases that will create the most value for your organization in the next 90 days.
 Not the flashiest ones.
 The ones that solve real problems your team already has.
 We prioritize ruthlessly because trying to do ten things with AI at once is the fastest way to do none of them well.

-Phase 3: Roadmap and Decision Framework (Week 3-4).
-We build a concrete 90-day roadmap.
-This includes which tools to use, who on your team owns what, what success looks like, and how you will communicate the plan internally.
+Phase 3: Hands-On Work and Decision Framework (Week 3-4).
+Then we work through your real tasks together, your writing, your prep, your analysis, your decisions, with the tools open, so you're learning on live ammunition instead of practice rounds.
+We build a concrete 90-day roadmap alongside it: which tools to use, who on your team owns what, what success looks like, and how you will communicate the plan internally.
 I also help you build a decision framework you can use long after our engagement ends, so the next time a vendor pitches you a shiny new AI platform, you have a clear rubric for evaluating it.
+This is the part of my approach I call the AI Leadership Triad, a way of thinking about leading through AI that goes beyond any single tool.

 Stop reading for a moment.
 Write down the three biggest decisions about AI sitting on your desk right now.
 If you can name them clearly, you are closer to progress than you think.
 If you cannot, that is exactly where a coaching engagement starts.